FIGHTING TO REDUCE THE COST OF COMMUNICATION AND COMMISSARY IN CALIFORNIA

 Platinum Equity is a Beverly Hills-based private equity firm that owns Securus, one of the largest correctional telecom companies in the country.

 Private equity firms use capital from pension funds, foundations, university endowments, and other institutional investors to “flip” private companies much like a contractor flips properties.
 After buying a company, a private equity firm will spend 4-6 years acquiring its competitors and increasing profitability before selling the company for a large profit.
 And unlike public companies that are traded on the stock market, private companies are typically shielded from public scrutiny and oversight.

 Platinum Equity is currently fundraising from investors, meeting with pension funds all across the country to raise money for its next fund.
 Through our pension funds, we have the opportunity to #STOPPlatinumEquity from profiting off of communities directly impacted by mass incarceration, but we must act today!
-Platinum Equity will likely be done fundraising by July 2019.
+Platinum Equity will likely be finish fundraising in summer 2019.
 We must demand that our pension funds enforce the demands advocates have made of Platinum Equity using their investor power.